Communication (COMM)

 COMM 200.
 Communication Technologies.
 3 hours.

-History, development, and social impact of communication technology: print, broadcast, cable, satellite, computer, internet.
-Issues related to infrastructure, regulation, access, globalization, conveyance, and change.
+Historical, social, and personal impact of different kinds of technology on communication and culture.
+Issues related to identity, infrastructure, ability, information, access, popular culture, and diversity.
 Course Information: Same as MOVI 200.
 Some sections may be offered fully online or in a blended-online and classroom course setting.
 Use of computer and internet access is required for all online and blended sections.
 Consult the schedule of classes for mode of instruction.
 A high speed connection, while not required, is strongly suggested.
-Prerequisite(s): COMM 103 and Credit or concurrent registration in COMM 101 and Credit or concurrent registration in COMM 102.
-MOVI minors should seek approval from the Department of Communication.
+Prerequisite(s): ENGL 160 and ENGL 161.

 COMM 201.
 Statistics in Communication Research.
 3 hours.